Robert C. Knoeppel, Dean

 A supportive community of scholars

-With just over 650 students, the School of Education is big enough to offer a diverse range of programs, people and experiences, but small enough to feel like family.
+With over 900 students on campus and online, the School of Education is big enough to offer a diverse range of programs, people and experiences, but small enough to feel like family.
 You’ll make close connections with your fellow students and your professors — relationships that will stay with you for life and help you forge your own career path.

 M.A.Ed.: Curriculum & Instruction (Elementary Education, ESL/Bilingual Education, Secondary Education, Special Education)